nduytg/home-docker-registry/README.md

 # Further improvements

-0. Can change to use NFS + PVC ReadWriteMany when we have multiple nodes
+0. Storage Option 1: Can change to use NFS + PVC ReadWriteMany when we have multiple nodes

-1. Use [S3](https://docs.docker.com/registry/storage-drivers/) as backend driver for Docker registry
+1. Storage Option 2: Use [S3](https://docs.docker.com/registry/storage-drivers/) as backend driver for Docker registry

 2. Use dragonfly as daemon set on each node to speed up image distribution time & offload traffic to docker-registry